alankrantas/alankrantas/notes/investigations.md

 And it seems both Tibbos' solutions are based on **AggreGate**, a Russian IoT company operating mostly in Russian domestic market.

-So Tibbo Technology Inc. is a Russian company washing its origin to Taiwa, possibly to avoid sanctions.
+So Tibbo Technology Inc. is in fact a Russian company washing its origin to Taiwan, possibly to avoid sanctions.